sigedu-org/website/_pages/bea/bea18.md

 ### Invited Talks

-The workshop will feature invited talks from Susan Lottridge, Cambium Assessment; Jordana Heller, Textio (speakers confirmed); and a speaker from one of the [IAALDE societies](https://alliancelss.com).
+The workshop will feature invited talks from Susan Lottridge, Cambium Assessment; Jordana Heller, Textio; and a speaker from one of the [IAALDE societies](https://alliancelss.com).

 ### Shared Task